vivekadishankara/fotp/README.md

 To do that save it in a file named 'request_{order_id}' in the communication/requests folder.
 The reader reads the folder and loads new requests every 10 seconds.
 An example request has already been places in the folder.
-The corresponding responses will appear in the 'communication/responses' folder
+The corresponding responses will appear in the 'communication/responses' folder.
+Also keep an eye on the terminal.
+It gives out regular output of the tasks going on.

 A few rules are places in the 'rules' folder.
 You can modify them or add your own in the file.
 The conditions to be met during the writing of a rule are as follows: